Search the best hotels in Lake Taupo

-Just beyond the lake, but still on its geothermal field, you’ll find the magical Craters of the Moon, a collection of steaming volcanic craters stained with sulphur and other colourful minerals, until they’re a sort of otherworldly experience.
-Every now and then the build up of steam, heat and pressure under the ground reaches a point where there's a huge explosion of mud, and another blowhole and mud pool is born – some are up to 20 metres deep.
+Just beyond the lake, but still on its geothermal field, you’ll find the magical Craters of the Moon, a collection of steaming volcanic craters stained with sulphur and other colourful minerals, making them a sort of otherworldly experience.
+Every now and then the build-up of steam, heat and pressure under the ground reaches a point where there's a huge explosion of mud, and another blowhole and mud pool is born – some are up to 20 metres deep.

 Don't forget to plan ahead if you want to book one of the best places to stay in Lake Taupo during New Zealand's summer months - it's a popular spot.